 William Hugh Eckel went to first officers’ training camp in May 1917, and received commission as second lieutenant.
 Later transferred to Company L, 117th Infantry, with whom he sailed to France May 11, 1918.
 Took part in all engagements of 30th Division up to October 7, 1918, when he was wounded in attempting to take a machine gun nest.
-Died in hospital two days later.
+Died in hospital two days later and was buried at the commune Tincourt Bougly New British Cemetery Grave #5.
 He was awarded the Distinguished Service Cross posthumously for his extraordinary bravery under fire (see below).

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pride in presenting the Distinguished Service Cross Posthumously to Second Lieutenant Infantry William H. Eckel, United States Army, for extraordinary heroism in action while serving with 117th Infantry Regiment, 30th Division, A.E.F., near Ponchaux, France, 7 October 1918.
 When heavy fire was encountered from enemy machine-gun nests located in a railroad cut, Lieutenant Eckel led his platoon in several successful attacks on these nests, personally killing and wounding a number of the enemy with his pistol and disarming one of them in a hand-to-hand struggle.
 He then reorganized the captured position and held out against the enemy with such men as he had left, opening fire himself with an automatic rifle, which he secured from a dead soldier.
 While attempting to destroy some enemy machine-gun nests in front of his platoon this gallant officer was mortally wounded by a shell fragment.
 War Department, General Orders 74 1919